sebastianspicker/cueq/docs/DESIGN.md

 ## Context
-This page tracks bootstrap decisions for design during revival work.
+This page keeps the current design guidance concise after earlier rough notes.

 ## Usage
-- Made the the main flow assumptions easier to check later.
+- Rewrote the react explanation around the maintained behavior.

+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Features